Netherlands city of Utrecht is building the world's biggest bike parking facility

 According to the League of American Bicyclists, an estimated 2,100 races, rides and other biking events are held in Portland each year.

+Wait, Tokyo?
 The one with more than 13 million inhabitants covering 800-plus square miles.
+That Tokyo?

 They pedal about the pavement on these weighty behemoths, rarely reaching the pace of a jog, keeping out of the way of each other and pedestrians with ample use of the so-called “gaman” attitude, a sort of stoic tolerance for others which makes life in such a vast, packed city more or less work.